AndreRozendaal/OctoPrintStatus/README.md

 - complete pytest, after adding extra method test is broken. must mock two function instead of one
 - by reboot the octoprint server, program crash with exception.
-- add about screen
-- add configuration screen for add and change url and api key
 - show video or snapshots
   snapshot_url: http://192.168.2.55/webcam/?action=snapshot
   movie: http://192.168.2.55/webcam/?action=stream